Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-P1hgqMJ8MW0.md

 ---
-title: "Q&A: Can we get Signs in the game?"
+title: "September 29th, 2020 Livestream Q&A: Can we get Signs in the game?"
 date: "2020-09-29"
 layout: transcript
 topics: